9 Essential Travel Safety Devices You Need to Pack

 2. Travel scarf with hidden pocket

-While an anti-theft purse helps shield your valuables from potential thieves, a travel scarf will help you keep valuables completely hidden.
+While an anti-theft purse helps shield your valuables from potential thieves, a travel scarf will help you keep them completely hidden.

 Speakeasy Travel Supply creates gorgeous travel scarves designed with a secret pocket large enough to stash a passport, phone, spare cash, keys, or whatever else you may wish to conceal.